MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaPrivilegedAccess.md

 Resource type.
 For example, for Azure resources, the type could be 'Subscription', 'ResourceGroup', 'Microsoft.Sql/server', etc.
   \[ResourceId \<String\>\]: Required.
-The ID of the resource which the role assignment is associated with.
+The ID of the resource that the role assignment is associated with.
   \[RoleDefinition \<IMicrosoftGraphGovernanceRoleDefinition\>\]: governanceRoleDefinition
   \[RoleDefinitionId \<String\>\]: Required.
-The ID of the role definition which the role assignment is associated with.
+The ID of the role definition that the role assignment is associated with.
   \[StartDateTime \<DateTime?\>\]: The start time of the role assignment.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   \[Status \<String\>\]:
   \[Subject \<IMicrosoftGraphGovernanceSubject\>\]: governanceSubject
   \[SubjectId \<String\>\]: Required.
-The ID of the subject which the role assignment is associated with.
+The ID of the subject that the role assignment is associated with.

-ROLEDEFINITIONS \<IMicrosoftGraphGovernanceRoleDefinition\[\]\>: A collection of role defintions for the provider.
+ROLEDEFINITIONS \<IMicrosoftGraphGovernanceRoleDefinition\[\]\>: A collection of role definitions for the provider.
   \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
   \[DisplayName \<String\>\]: The display name of the role definition.